wmnsk/go-pfcp/README.md

 v4 := fteidFields.IPv4Address // IPv4 address as net.IP
 ```

-For grouped IEs, calling `<IE-name>` method returns a list of IEs contained in the grouped IE.
+For grouped IEs, accesing the `ChildIEs` field is the best way to retrieve the list of IEs contained.
+If you are not sure that the IE is already parsed, you can use `ValueAsGrouped()` method instead, which parses the payload into `[]*IE` and returns it if the `ChildIEs` field is empty.

 ```go
 cpdrIE := ie.NewCreatePDR(